-Kamna Balhara, MD, MA
+Kamna S. Balhara, MD, MA, FACEP

 Associate Professor of Emergency Medicine Johns Hopkins University